 The South Yuba River Citizens League (SYRCL – pronounced circle) was founded in 1983 by grassroots activists determined to protect the South Yuba River from dams.
 Ultimately, SYRCL won permanent protections for 39 miles of the South Yuba River under California’s Wild and Scenic Rivers Act.
 Today, SYRCL is the central hub of community activism to protect, restore, and celebrate the Yuba River watershed.
 With 38 years of achievements, 3,500 members and volunteers, SYRCL is doing great things for the Yuba watershed.
 SYRCL is a leader in the Sierra headwaters for addressing statewide and regional issues – challenging new dams, recovering endangered species, addressing climate change and drought, water security and water quality.
 Together, we are extending our powerful coalition from the summit to the sea.

 The Forest Conservation Program Manager leads and envisions SYRCL’s forest conservation work throughout the Yuba River watershed.
-SYRCL’s forest health work accelerated in 2019 and thus has grown considerably in the past few years.
-The program aims to 1) improve forest health and forest resiliency throughout the watershed 2) engage diverse stakeholders throughout the Yuba River watershed to promote and implement forest health projects, 3) partner with local educational institutions for workforce development opportunities and 4) raise funds through collaborative grant requests and alternative funding streams.
+SYRCL’s forest health work accelerated beginning in 2019 and continues to grow considerably.
+The program aims to 1) improve forest health and forest resiliency throughout the watershed 2) engage diverse stakeholders throughout the Yuba River watershed to promote and implement forest health projects, 3) partner with local educational institutions for workforce development opportunities and 4) raise funds to continue collaborative planning efforts and on-the-ground project implementation.

 The Forest Conservation Program Manager will work to meet the above goals as currently envisioned while also defining a larger forest conservation program for the organization.